 Studies show that less than 100g of dark chocolate will kill a 20-pound dog.
-That’s why small pups are particularly sensitive to chocolate, as well as dogs that have a history of pancreatitis, diabetes or heart problems.
+That’s why small pups are susceptible to chocolate, as well as dogs that have a history of pancreatitis, diabetes, or heart problems.

-Symptoms of chocolate intoxication in dogs include vomiting, diarrhea, increased urination, panting, pacing and shaking.
-More severe cases can also lead to dogs having irregular heartbeat, heart attack, tremors and seizures.
+Symptoms of chocolate intoxication in dogs include vomiting, diarrhea, increased urination, panting, pacing, and shaking.
+More severe cases can also lead to dogs having an irregular heartbeat, heart attack, tremors, and seizures.
 Symptoms of canine chocolate poisoning can last up to 72 hours.

-Treatment for dog's chocolate intoxication depends on the type and amount of chocolate consumed.
-Your vet will give your pet medications to induce vomiting and activated charcoal to stop the absorption of methylxanthine.
+Treatment for dog chocolate intoxication depends on the type and amount of chocolate consumed.
+Your vet will give your pet medications to induce vomiting and activated charcoal to stop methylxanthine absorption.

-Supportive care, especially therapy with IV fluids, can stabilize a dog and induce excretion of toxic substances.
+Supportive care, especially therapy with IV fluids, can stabilize a dog and induce toxic substance excretion.
 In more severe cases where arrhythmia or elevated heart rate is present, your vet will administer beta-blockers.

 Cancer is the leading cause of death in senior dogs that are older than 10 years.
 While this is one of the most deadly dog diseases, more than half of all cancer types in dogs can be treated if caught early.

-Cancer is the name given to a collection of related diseases, characterized by the division of body cells that spread into surrounding tissues.
-Most of the canine cancers form solid tumors, with the exception of leukemia and other cancers of the blood.
+Cancer is the name given to a collection of related diseases characterized by the division of body cells that spread into surrounding tissues.
+Most of the canine cancers form solid tumors, except leukemia and other cancers of the blood.

-While causes of cancer in dogs are not definitely proven, it is believed that improper diet and lack of exercise play important roles among many other things.
-However, environmental factors and genetic predisposition probably carry the greater responsibility in the development of cancer in dogs (and people).
+While causes of cancer in dogs are not definitely proven, it is believed that improper diet and lack of exercise play important roles, among many other things.
+However, environmental factors and genetic predisposition probably carry greater responsibility in developing cancer in dogs (and people).

-Treatment for cancer depends on the severity and location.
+Cancer treatment depends on the severity and location.
 Chances of survival are usually much higher if the cancer is found early.
-The three basic treatments for cancer in dogs include chemotherapy, radiotherapy and surgery.
+The three basic treatments for cancer in dogs include chemotherapy, radiotherapy, and surgery.
 While only one of these can be enough in some cases, usually a combination of two or three is required.

 Early discovery of these potentially fatal canine conditions can significantly increase the chances of successful treatment and survival, so take your dog to the vet for regular checkups or if you notice any changes in their health and behavior.